ambisign-gavin/react-native-android-background-geolocation/README.md

 import { ErrorCodeEnum } from 'react-native-android-location-service';
 ```

-This enum offers error codes so that can easily use at `if` or `switch-case`.
+This enum offers error codes that can easily distinguish the error by using it at `if` or `switch-case`.

 | VALUE |
 | --- |